-Enhanced security measures, in place to protect taxpayers' personal information and to combat fraud, have increased the time it takes many states, including Rhode Island, to process and issue refunds.
+The Security Summit is working with tax preparation software providers and others to fight fraud.
+Enhanced security measures, in place to protect taxpayers' personal information and to combat fraud, have in some cases increased the time it takes many states to process and issue refunds, especially if back-up documentation is called for to support certain items of income or expense.

-The Rhode Island Division of Taxation asks your patience as Rhode Island and many other states implement enhanced efforts to safeguard taxpayer dollars, combat tax refund fraud, and protect your personal information.
+The Rhode Island Division of Taxation asks your patience as Rhode

+Island and many other states implement enhanced efforts to safeguard taxpayer dollars, combat tax refund fraud, and protect your personal information.